PhilipCoder/WillCore.UI/Server.TodoApp/Spec.md

 named and can have dependent collections.
 Dependent collections are collections that will be send to the server and that can be accessed in the collection source on the server.
 All changes made to collections in the server-side collection source will reflect in the front-end.

-*All requests are PUT requests since complex parameters are required to populate the collections on the server.*
+*All requests are POST requests since complex parameters are required to populate the collections on the server.*

 Defining a server collection source: